seandstewart/bardly/pending/tragedies/king-lear/11-player.md

 Thou think'st 'tis much that this contentious storm
 Invades us to the skin: so 'tis to thee;
 But where the greater malady is fix'd,
 The lesser is scarce felt.
-Thou'dst shun a bear;
+Thou'ldst shun a bear;
 But if thy flight lay toward the raging sea,
-Thou'dst meet the bear i' the mouth.
+Thou'ldst meet the bear i' the mouth.
 When the mind's free,
 The body's delicate: the tempest in my mind
 Doth from my senses take all feeling else
 Save what beats there.
 Filial ingratitude!